| | | | |

 material welfare of the people, and gained also widespread influence

 in the direction of affairs in our federation of States.
+Among the earlier arrivals, who came

 between 1820 to 1848, were Karl Follen, Karl Beck, Franz Lieber,